apurbzz-1994/notion_habit_tracker_cli/README.md

 ![first version screenshot](/git_assets/main_image.png)

 ## Introduction
 Conventional habit trackers usually comprise of check-boxes that you tick or calendar days that you can cross out.
 But as someone working in the IT industry, nothing can be more satisfying than opening a termainl and hitting that enter key to execute a command, run a script or push code to GitHub.
-What if you could add and track your habit streaks the same way, as if you're commiting code?
+What if you could add and track your habit streaks the same way, as if you're committing code?

 Well, now you can!
-With this CLI tool (nhabittracker, for short), you're able to track habits by executing commands via a Terminal, as if you're making a commit and pushing the habit.
-What's even cooler is that everything gets pushed to a Notion dashboard (that this tool will dynamically generate for you) so that you can visually compare your progress and reflect, as needed.
+Introducing nhabittracker, a CLI tool that lets you track habits right from the terminal.
+With simple commands, you can “commit” your habits as if you’re pushing code, combining productivity with the joy of the command line.

+The best part?
+Your progress is automatically synced to a dynamically generated Notion dashboard, giving you a visual way to compare, analyse, and reflect on your streaks—all without ever leaving your workflow.

 ### Available Commands